Donate now to help millions of homeless Syrians who don't have a safe place to live, enough to eat, or a way to earn a living.

 Many refugees live in makeshift camps, derelict buildings, or even in the open air.
 Children are often traumatised after seeing their family members and friends killed or their homes destroyed in front of them.

 Please give today to help us reach the most vulnerable people.

 What are the urgent needs for Syrian people?

-There are about 12 million people who require humanitarian assistance in Syria.
-Men, women and children don't have access to proper shelter, medication and education.
+In Syria, 80% of people are living in poverty and food insecurity levels are at a record high.
+That's about 15.3 million people who require humanitarian assistance in Syria.
+Men, women and children don't have access to food, shelter, medication and education.

-With millions of Syrians also dealing with the Covid-19 pandemic, they desperately need aid right now.
+With millions of Syrians also dealing with the effects of the Covid-19 pandemic, the conflict and now the earthquake, they desperately need aid right now.
 We need to provide food, shelter, blankets, warm clothes and other essentials.

 Families are suffering from a massive loss in income as people are unable to work, leading to an increase in hunger as people struggle to afford food.
 Many vulnerable people - often women and children - are more at risk.
 Cases of domestic violence have increased as women are forced to stay inside.

 Thanks to the compassion and generosity of Catholics across England and Wales, our partners are providing vital emergency aid to vulnerable families both inside Syria and in neighbouring countries.